How to earn Renown in Shadowlands

 We’ve already states that there’s a weekly cap on Renown, but what if you don’t make that cap for a few weeks, or you switch from Venthyr to Kyrian and you need to catch up to the current Renown level?
 They’ve already thought about that problem, and the answer is, there’s a catch-up system in place which allows you to earn more Renown through various end game play, like dungeons, raids, and the Callings (Shadowlands version of Emissaries) up to the current cap on Renown.
 That means you still won’t be able to endlessly grind Renown, but if you’ve fallen behind, you can make an extra effort by doing what you’d be doing anyway and playing the game.

 And that’s basically it.
 That’s how you get Renown in Shadowlands.
 Renown is a very useful currency.
-It unlocks Soulbind powers, increases the item level of World Quest gear drops, earns you legendary recipes, increases the power of your Covenant’s Sanctum, and even lets you earn cosmetic transmog items related to your Covenant.
+It unlocks Soulbind powers, increases the item level of World Quest gear drops, earns you legendary recipes, increases the power of your Covenant’s Sanctum, and even lets you earn cosmetic transmog items, titles, and other good stuff related to your Covenant.
 But with the Renown Cap, you’ll always have a clear stopping point for the week, meaning you won’t have to spend every waking moment farming up the stuff.

 Please consider supporting our Patreon!